samuelstjean/dpr/README.md

 The manuscript is also available at https://www.biorxiv.org/content/10.1101/541920v1.

-Here is a bibtex entry
+And here is a bibtex entry for the bioarxiv version.

 ~~~latex
 @article {St-Jean2019,